-Usually, I don’t comment on this or try to convince with facts.
-But what I do is providing an account to the mobile solution and let the guys use it for a few weeks.
+Usually, I won’t comment on this or try to convince with facts.
+But what I do is provide an account to the mobile solution and let the guys use it for a few weeks.

 The percentage who had the same conviction after two weeks is roughly 0 — even lower 😉

 #12 — An Airline Operations Dashboard That Shows High-Level KPIs Isn’t Sufficient — I Want To Dig Into The Detail, Drill-Down And Analyze Root-Causes

 Actually an excellent thought.
 And you should definitely have a solution that enables data analytics.
 Tableau or PowerBI is a perfect choice to do that.

 But similar to one of our blog posts that talks about why Tableau isn’t the right solution for real-time dashboards — real-time dashboards haven’t been designed and developed for the use case of analytics.

 So, it’s up to you what you are looking for.
 A data analytics platform or a solution that enables perfect situational awareness.